ciaran-finnegan/secret-sharer-client/src/containers/Privacy.md

 Our Company is committed to protecting and respecting your privacy.
 It is our overriding policy to collect as little user information as possible to ensure a private and anonymous user experience when using the Service.
 Below is a summary of the way we deal with information when you use the Service.

-Shhh is owned by Cloud People LLC.
+Vanish is owned by Cloud People LLC.
 This privacy policy will explain how our organization uses the personal data we collect from you when you use our website.

 ***Topics:***